 Parenting agreements are often included within the broader context of a Separation Agreement in cases where the parents were married and are resolving all marital issues in addition to custody.
-These agreements will work like a contract, just as a stand along Parenting Agreement does and comes with the same advantages and drawbacks.
+These agreements will work like a contract and have pros and cons, just like standalone Parenting Agreements.

-Consent Custody Orders are the most effective method of formalizing a custody agreement with regard to enforce-ability and to ensure compliance.
-Our divorce lawyers recommend Custody Orders be used in all cases where we cannot rely upon the goodwill of the other parent to follow agreements.
+Consent Custody Orders are the most effective way to formalize a custody agreement with regard to enforceability and compliance.
+Our divorce lawyers recommend Custody Orders in all cases where we cannot rely upon the goodwill of the other parent to follow agreements.

-In other words, if the other parent does not typically honor their word, and they cannot be counted to act in the best interest of the children, then Court Orders are best as the potential consequences of violating the agreements set forth in a Consent Order are much more timely and severe as well as less costly in terms of attorneys’ fees.
+In other words, if the other parent cannot be counted on to act in the best interest of the children, then Court Orders are best.
+Potential consequences of violating the agreements set forth in a Consent Order are much more timely and severe as well as less costly in terms of attorneys’ fees.

-What are the Consequences for Violating a Court Order?
+What are the Consequences of Violating a Court Order?

-Violation of Court Orders can result in a party being found in Contempt of Court, which can include jail time as well as other consequences.
+Violation of Court Orders can result in a party being found in Contempt of Court, which can include jail time, and other consequences.
 Custody Consent Orders are also recommended strongly in cases involving substance abuse by a parent, any history of abuse or neglect, the possibility of relocation of the other parent, or when we just do not trust the other parent to keep to the terms.

-*Step by Step Guide to Dealing With Raleigh Child Custody and Child Support
+Step by Step Guide to Dealing With Child Custody and Child Support in Raleigh

-1. Schedule a consultation with a Raleigh child custody Attorney with an expertise in North Carolina Family Law.
+1. Schedule a consultation with a child custody attorney with an expertise in North Carolina Family Law

 Make sure you ask:

-- How long they have been practicing family law in North Carolina?
+- How long have you been practicing family law in North Carolina?

-- How much of their practice is devoted to the practice of family law?
+- How much of your practice is devoted to family law?

-- How much of their practice is in the county in which your case will be filed?
+- How much of your practice is in the county my case will be filed?

-Your attorney should be well versed in North Carolina Family law as well as the mechanics of the county in which your case may be litigated.
-Explain to your attorney the issues you are most concerned about regarding child custody and child support as well as the circumstances surrounding the end of your relationship.
-Talk to your attorney about your children’s individual needs and advise of any negative issues they may be currently experiences as a result of the end of the relationship.
+Your attorney should be well versed in North Carolina family law, as well as the mechanics of the county in which your case may be litigated.
+Explain the issues you are most concerned about regarding child custody and child support, as well as the circumstances surrounding the end of your relationship.
+Talk to your attorney about your children’s individual needs and discuss any negative issues they may be currently experiences as a result of the end of the relationship.

-* A list of questions and concerns you have; and
+- A list of questions and concerns you have

 With this information in hand, the attorney can give you legal advice regarding your unique needs relating to child custody and child support issues.